YZYLAB/dream-js/Readme.md

 ...would clear the browser’s cache before navigating to `example.org`.

-See [this document](https://github.com/rosshinkley/nightmare-examples/blob/master/docs/beginner/action.md) for more details on creating custom actions.
+See [this document](https://github.com/rosshinkley/dream-examples/blob/master/docs/beginner/action.md) for more details on creating custom actions.

 #### .use(plugin)

-`nightmare.use` is useful for reusing a set of tasks on an instance.
-Check out [nightmare-swiftly](https://github.com/segmentio/nightmare-swiftly) for some examples.
+`dream.use` is useful for reusing a set of tasks on an instance.
+Check out [dream-swiftly](https://github.com/segmentio/dream-swiftly) for some examples.

 #### Custom preload script